alfonsof/aws-java-v2-examples/awslambdalistall/README.md

 This folder contains a Java application example that handles Lambda functions on AWS (Amazon Web Services).

-List all Lambda functions and their information.
+List all AWS Lambda functions and their information.

 ## Requirements